Logic & Rhetoric

 The Logic & Rhetoric Classes (7-12th) are developed to be rigorous and maximize our student’s natural phases of learning and challenge our students to think differently and more profoundly on all matters.

-During the Logic years, students are ready to argue, debate, deliberate, and collaborate.
-We will not only teach students logic, but will teach them all subjects using logic as a central teaching tool.
+During the Logic years, students are learning to present themselves and the arguments they've prepared with a humble, respectful and enthusiastic demeanor.
+We will not only teach students logic but will teach them all subjects using logic as a central teaching tool.

 Students in this period also naturally enjoy collaborating with their peers, discussing important issues, deliberating ideas, and working together on projects, presentations, and assignments.
 Teachers will teach primarily by utilizing effective discussion and debate rather than by lecture.